-Because lupus (SLE) may affect several important organs, such as the kidneys, heart and brain and lead to serious complications, a multidisciplinary team approach is essential for both timely diagnosis and proper treatment.
+Because lupus may affect several important organs and lead to serious complications, a multidisciplinary team approach is essential for timely diagnosis and proper treatment.